 While some might regard these next few tips as common sense, you’d be surprised how often people become ill by not practicing basic hygiene.

 - Wash your hands often – one of the quickest ways to contract an illness is through the mouth.
-Since most people touch there face throughout the day it puts them at risk for getting sick.
+Since most people touch there face throughout the day it puts them at risk of getting sick.
 To avoid this, it is important to wash your hands often.
 This includes before meals, after using public property (i.e. atm machine, bathroom, etc.), and after touching any animals.
 If water is an issue, pack plenty of hand sanitizer as an alternative.

 - Keep your nails cut short to prevent dirt, debris, and bacteria from getting under them.
 (If you prefer long nails, make sure that you clean them often)

 - Drink lots of water to continually flush the system.
 If you’re in a foreign country, make sure the water is safe for drinking and has been purified before the guzzling commences.
 A global water purifier is a great product to have on hand.

 - Brush and floss twice per day to remove bacteria and germs from the mouth that can cause oral complications such as cavities.